1. Ask yourself, what does eating / drinking this give me?

 Next thing you know, its mid-year and you don’t have anything done.
 What do you want to look back on in June next year and say you accomplished?

-Personally, I want to look back in December next year and think wow, I was really organised.
+Personally, I want to look back in December next year and think wow, I was really organized.
 My goals for 2016 have been achieved and I am ready to plan the year ahead again.

 Remember, you don’t get time back, finish this year with a boom not a bust!